Towards Explainable TOPSIS: Visual Insights into the Effects of Weights and Aggregations on Rankings: Case Studies

-Looking at the rankings under different weight vectors (Table~\ref{tab:SA_R_rankings}), one notices the changes in country ratings imposed by incorporating weights.
+Looking at the rankings under different weight vectors (Table~\ref{tab:SA_R_rankings}), one notices the inevitable changes in country ratings imposed by incorporating weights.
 For example, Uruguay shifts from the second position under $\mathbf{w_{1}}$ or $\mathbf{w_{4}}$ to as far as the fifth position under $\mathbf{w_{2}}$.
 Interestingly, for particular weight vectors, some countries are almost indiscernible as their values of the $\mathsf{R_{\mathbf{w}}}(\mathbf{v})$ aggregation differ only slightly, e.g., Argentina, Ecuador, and Suriname under $\mathbf{w_{3}}$.
-The WMSD visualizations (Figure~\ref{fig:freedom}) provide, however, a much deeper explanation than the raw values of the aggregation function on why the ranking positions of those countries are (almost) the same.
-Observe that the considered countries are located in the green region, i.e., very close to the middle of the WM range (x-axis), being $\frac{mean(\mathbf{w_{3}})}{2}=0.25$, which happens to be the region where $std^{01}_\mathbf{w}(\mathbf{v})$ hardly influences the rankings (recall the preference-related interplay of $mean^{01}_\mathbf{w}(\mathbf{v})$ and $std^{01}_\mathbf{w}(\mathbf{v})$ in Table\ref{tab:preference-related-interplay}).
+The WMSD visualizations (Figure~\ref{fig:freedom}) explain in terms of means and standard deviations why the ranking positions of those countries are (almost) the same.
+Observe that the considered countries are located in the green region, i.e., very close to the middle of the WM range (x-axis), which happens to be the region where $std^{01}_\mathbf{w}(\mathbf{v})$ hardly influences the rankings (Table\ref{tab:preference-related-interplay}).
 Thus, despite occupying different points in the WMSD-space, the countries are ranked almost equally.